u-blox/nrg-nina-b1/README.md

 ## Volts
 When setting this up I had a lot of problems with the reliability of serial comms between the NINA-B1 module and the SARA-N2xx EVK.

 The NINA-B1 module operates its IO pins at whatever voltage is supplied at its VCC pin (the somewhat tempting VCC_IO pin on the module is internally connected to VCC).
 The SARA-N2xx EVK includes level shifters that take the 3.3 Volt IO from the SARA-N2xx module down to 1.8 Volts; there are no headers giving access to the IO pins directly.
-It is possible to power the NINA-B1 from 1.8 Volts but this means the Arduino IO lines run a the same levels and it turns out that 1.8 Volts on the FET that controls VOR on the TI BQ25505 EVM is not enough to switch it off, hence power remains applied to the SARA-N2xx module all the time (also you can't flash a debug LED from 1.8 Volts).
+It is possible to power the NINA-B1 from 1.8 Volts but this means the Arduino IO lines run at the same levels and it turns out that 1.8 Volts on the FET that controls VOR on the TI BQ25505 EVM is not enough to switch it off, hence power remains applied to the SARA-N2xx module all the time (also you can't flash a debug LED from 1.8 Volts).
 Hence, for the purposes of this experiment, a couple of [ISL9120 high efficiency DC-DC converter evaluation boards](https://www.intersil.com/en/tools/reference-designs/isl9120iix-evz.html) were purchased.
 These were used to supply power to the NINA-B1 and the SARA-N2xx modules at a guaranteed voltage level.

 ## Using a SARA-R410M EVK
 Instead of using a SARA-N2xx EVK, it is possible to use a SARA-R410M EVK, though note that this is NOT yet fully tested: